A Multi-Scale Decomposition MLP-Mixer for Time Series Analysis: Illustrative Experimental Results

-As shown in Table \ref{tab:ltf}, \shortname{} achieves the best performance on most datasets, including different forecasting horizon settings, with the 49 first and 7 second places out of 64 benchmarks in total.
-Furthermore, on most leading metrics, \shortname{} outperforms the second place by a significant margin.
-From the results, we can see that although ETSformer adopts the decomposition design, it still bases on point-wise self-attention for temporal feature extraction, which has been shown to be ineffective for sub-series modeling, therefore it struggles to outperform even the DLinear baseline which is just a simple linear projection.
-FEDformer, TimesNet, and PatchTST all considers simple series-trend decomposition on the model input, which brings about some advantage to them.
-TimesNet and PatchTST further consider sub-series modeling in their design, therefore these two schemes are shown to be the strongest baselines.
-Compared with them, \shortname{} combines decomposition with multi-scale sub-series modeling.
-We believe the great performance of \shortname{} fully demonstrates the efficacy of our multi-scale decomposition in time series modeling.
+As shown in Table~\ref{tab:ltf}, \shortname{} achieves the best performance on most datasets, including different forecasting horizon settings, with 45 first and 9 second places out of 64 benchmarks in total.
+Furthermore, on most benchmarks, \shortname{} outperforms the second place by a significant margin.
+From the results, we can see that although ETSformer adopts the decomposition design, it is still based on the pair-wise self-attention for temporal feature extraction, which has been shown to be ineffective for sub-series modeling.
+Therefore it struggles to perform well.
+TimesNet and PatchTST consider sub-series modeling in their design.
+Thus these two schemes are shown to be the strongest baselines.
+Compared with them, \shortname{} still outperforms significantly by combining decomposition with multi-scale sub-series modeling in the design.
+We believe that the outstanding performance of \shortname{} fully demonstrates the efficacy of our multi-scale decomposition in time series modeling.